Award Nomination Forms

-- No rehabilitation or series of rehabilitations over the preceding 35 years that has increased the total pavement thickness by more than 4 inches.
-Thus, the overall structural gain during the 35 years of a pavement’s life preceding the nomination cannot be more than 4 inches.*
+- No rehabilitation or series of rehabilitations over the preceding 35 years have increased the total pavement thickness by more than four (4) inches.
+Thus, the overall structural gain during the 35 years of a pavement’s life preceding the nomination cannot exceed four (4) inches.

 - Resurfacing intervals of no less than 13 years on the average.

 - Minimum project length is two (2) miles for all roadway types except municipal.
 For municipal roadways the minimum project length is four (4) continuous blocks or 1,200 feet.

-In the case of “staged construction,” the 35-plus year time frame against which the award criterion is evaluated begins when all stage construction is completed.
+In the case of “staged construction,” the 35-plus year time frame against which the award criterion is evaluated begins when all staged construction is completed.